selevit/php_session_migrator/README.md

 php migrator.php --from=files --to=memcache
 ```

-Migrate from memcache to reids:
+Migrate from memcache to redis:

 ```
-php migrator.php --from=memcache --to=files
+php migrator.php --from=memcache --to=redis
 ```

 ## Supported session storages